Plants of Sierra Nevada

 Plant communities

 Due to the wide variety of ecosystems and habitats in the Sierras, these mountains are home to numerous plant communities.
-The superior plant zones are mentioned below, with an indication of typical indicator trees, followed by presentation of a number of species within each of these zones, except the alpine zone, which I have not visited.
+The most important plant zones are mentioned below, with an indication of typical indicator trees.

 1) Foothill grasslands, oak woodlands, and chaparral (including Great Basin dry zone on eastern slopes), altitude c.
 300-900 m.
-Indicator species: grey pine (Pinus sabiniana) and blue oak (Quercus douglasii).
+Indicator species: grey pine (Pinus sabiniana) and blue oak (Quercus douglasii), both presented below.
 Chaparral is a community of shrubby plants, adapted to dry summers and moist winters, which is typical of southern California.

 3) Lower montane forest (moist north-eastern part), altitude c.
 900-2100 m.
-Indicator species: ponderosa pine (Pinus ponderosa) and giant sequoia (Sequoiadendron giganteum).
+Indicator species: ponderosa pine (Pinus ponderosa) and giant sequoia (Sequoiadendron giganteum, presented below).

 4) Piñon pine – juniper woodland (eastern dry slopes), altitude c.
 1500-2100 m.
-Indicator species: singleleaf piñon (Pinus monophylla) and Utah juniper (Juniperus osteosperma).
+Indicator species: singleleaf piñon (Pinus monophylla) and Utah juniper (Juniperus osteosperma), both presented below.

 5) Upper montane forest, altitude c.
 2100-2700 m.
-Indicator species: red fir (Abies magnifica) and tamarack pine, or Sierra lodgepole pine (Pinus contorta ssp. murrayana).
+Indicator species: red fir (Abies magnifica) and tamarack pine, or Sierra lodgepole pine (Pinus contorta ssp. murrayana, presented below).

 7) Alpine zone, above c.
 2900 m.
 Indicator species: willow shrubs (Salix spp.).